RoboticVisionOrg/carlie_docs/docs/getting_started/carlie_running_existing_capabilities.md

 ## LIDAR Mapping

 The LIDAR Mapping is a utility that can be used to create a occupancy grid map of your environment.
+This application utilises the [ROS SLAM Toolbox](http://wiki.ros.org/slam_toolbox).
 This capability can be run via the command line or through the web interface.
 To run the utility via the command line first open up RVIZ, if you wish to be able to view the map,

     rosrun rviz rviz

-Then launch the mapping utility, which uses the [ROS SLAM Toolbox](http://wiki.ros.org/slam_toolbox) under the hood,
+Then, in another terminal, launch the mapping utility,

     roslaunch carlie_lidar_mapping_app lidar_mapping_app.launch

-Once you have finished building the map you can save it by executing
+Once you have finished building the map you can save it by executing in another terminal

     rosservice call /slam_toolbox/save_map "name: {data: 'maps/<map_name>'}"
     rosservice call /slam_toolbox/serialize_map "maps/<map_name>"